AllanVang/SFILS/mongo/doc.md

 From there follow the instuctions on making a connecion through MongoDB Compass.

 2. Importing mySQL Database through Pymongo Python terminal.
-Use the code in "Assignment 2 Scripts" folder to transfer the database.
+Use the code in "Assignment2Scripts.py" file to transfer the database over.

 Citation: